apache-spark-on-k8s/kubernetes-HDFS/charts/hdfs-namenode-k8s/README.md

   2. (Skip this if you do not plan to enable Kerberos) Prepare Kerberos setup, following the steps below.

-     - Create a config map containg your Kerberos config file.
+     - Create a config map containing your Kerberos config file.
 This will be mounted onto the namenode and datanode pods.

      ```